framely/community/docs/articles/reuse-reservation-module.md

 2. To add a building:
    1. In the Buildings section, click **Add building**.
-   2. Fill in the form with the following information:
+   2. Fill in the form with the following information and add:
        - **Id**: 1
        - **Name**: My First Restaurant
        - **Description**: `{"timezone": "America/Los_Angeles"}`